gjsify/ts-for-gir/DEVELOPMENT.md

 yarn run validate:types:all
 ```

-To validate only your type definition files for Gjs
+To validate only your type definition files for GJS

 ```bash
 yarn run validate:types:gjs